Restrictions have eased, the sun is shining and all that’s left to do is soak up it all at one of London’s finest

 The new Roof Terrace can be found adjacent and slightly above their existing roof terrace, giving you the opportunity to look out over London’s iconic skyline while sipping on cocktails.
-The seating area has capacity for around 50-60 guests, which provides a safe and spacious way to catch up with friends this winter.
+The seating area has capacity for around 50-60 guests, which provides a safe and spacious way to catch up with friends this spring/summer.

 On your next trip to Coal Drops Yard, take a seat at hicce and enjoy delicious modern dishes.